 The history of the Class I railroad traces back to our country's first common-carrier, the Baltimore & Ohio.
 During the next century more than 140 such systems came to serve this great country.

 After World War II a series of mergers, bankruptcies, and takeovers reduced the number to the current seven.

-These enormous operations are spread throughout North America and include the Canadian Pacific, Canadian National, CSX Transportation, Norfolk Southern, Union Pacific, BNSF Railway, and Kansas City Southern.
+These enormous operations are spread throughout North America and include (currently) Canadian Pacific, Canadian National, CSX Transportation, Norfolk Southern, Union Pacific, BNSF Railway, and Kansas City Southern.

 As the industry leaders they contain the most trackage, largest annual operating revenue, greatest number of employees, and newest locomotives.

 With annual earnings in the billions Class I's are always at the forefront of technology and innovation.
 The long-held dream since the early 20th century has been the creation of a true, transcontinental railroad.
 To date this hope remains elusive.

 However, the chances are high that one day two gigantic railroads linking the Pacific and Atlantic Oceans will eventually become a reality.

 While the monetary figure designating a Class I has changed over time its principal meaning has remained the same; it is the largest railroad, in terms of annual operating revenue, based in either the United State or Canada.

 During the industry's classic era, predating the 1970's, such a carrier could have been only a few hundred miles in length as long as it met the minimum operating revenue.

 As of 2019, the Association of American Railroads (AAR) defines a Class I as having operating revenues of, or exceeding, $900 million annually (previously the figure had been $505 million).

 The association also notes, "...[Class 1's] contain 69% of the industry’s mileage, 90% of its employees, and 94% of its freight revenue.